 How to Use the Find Food Map to Find Free Food Near You

-Published On: March 18th, 2025By Categories: Resources3.3 min read
+Published On: June 11th, 2026By Categories: Resources3.3 min read

 How It Works

-You can navigate to the Find Food Map two ways.
+You can navigate to the Find Food Map in two ways.
 You can enter the URL feedingsandiego.org/find-food/ directly or click the “Find Help” button on any page on our website.
 Once on the page, you’ll see the map.

 The Find Help button is orange and is part of the top navigation of each page.